ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PathPercent.rst

 The proportion of items that should be laid out up to this point.

-This value should always be higher than the last value specified by a `PathPercent </sdk/apps/qml/QtQuick/PathPercent/>`__ at a previous position in the Path.
+This value should always be higher than the last value specified by a :ref:`PathPercent <sdk_qtquick_pathpercent>` at a previous position in the Path.

 In the following example we have a Path made up of three PathLines.
-Normally, the items of the
-`PathView </sdk/apps/qml/QtQuick/PathView/>`__ would be laid out equally along this path, with an equal number of items per line segment.
-`PathPercent </sdk/apps/qml/QtQuick/PathPercent/>`__ allows us to specify that the first and third lines should each hold 10% of the laid out items, while the second line should hold the remaining 80%.
+Normally, the items of the :ref:`PathView <sdk_qtquick_pathview>` would be laid out equally along this path, with an equal number of items per line segment. :ref:`PathPercent <sdk_qtquick_pathpercent>` allows us to specify that the first and third lines should each hold 10% of the laid out items, while the second line should hold the remaining 80%.

 .. code:: qml